ErrorTzy/writings/notes/Casation_And_Explanation/Notes.md

 Anti-realists: tend to think that, we should not think about *ideal explanation*.
 We should only care about the explanatory act stuff.

 Hempel is having some realist idea but only using positivists' tools

+**Jeffrey** Explanation is not an argument (Don''t take his term "causal explanation" to imply that there's ontological cause)

+Motivation of Hempel: Why he requires high probability is that, or whatever something happens you can explain with the same thing. or example, you can explains you win/lose the lottery with "I bought the lottery."
+If you want to explain "I win the lottery," The motivation is that, there must be some high probability or deterministic law governing it.